The Silk Road’s Impact

 For ages, people have found ways to transport goods, and perhaps more importantly, share ideas.
 Whether it was by foot or on the backs of camels, humans have been on the move since the beginning of time.
 And perhaps there is no route more famous than the Silk Road.

-The Silk Road was a network of trade routes, formally established during the Han Dynasty of China, which linked regions in the ancient world of commerce.
-The route was regularly used from 130 BCE, which was when Han officially opened trade with the west.
+The Silk Road was a network of trade routes that linked different regions of the ancient world.
+It was formally established during the Han Dynasty of China and was regularly used from 130 BCE.

 As the name implies, a large amount of silk was transported and traded on the route.
 But many other goods were exchanged back and forth between the East and West, including carpets, curtains, blankets, rugs, camels, glass, dishes, spices, dyes, ivory, jewels, rice, cotton, and more.

 The exchanges between the East and the West were equally beneficial when it came to technological progress.
-The four great inventions of ancient China (paper making, printing, gunpowder and the compass) as well as the skills of silkworm breeding and silk spinning were transmitted via the Silk Road.
+The four great inventions of ancient China (paper making, printing, gunpowder and the compass) as well as the skills of silkworm breeding and silk spinning were transmitted via the Silk Road (Travel China, 2017).

-However, past just a route for the transmission of goods, the movement and mixing of populations also brought about the transmission of knowledge, ideas, and beliefs.
+However, past just a route for the moving goods, the movement and mixing of populations also brought about trades of ideas, knowledge, and beliefs.
 This mixing of peoples had a profound impact on the civilizations involved.
 Cities along the Silk Road grew into hubs of culture, where ideas on Science, Art, Literature, and technology were shared.
-Unavoidably, cultures developed and influenced each other.
+Unavoidably, cultures came into existence, grew, and influenced one anoother.
 The Silk Road was more than a goods exchange, it also served as a fulcrum of democratization.
 It made goods, ideas, and technologies available to all.

 The Modern-Day Silk Road